-During the fiscal year ended December 31, 2015, annual retainers for our independent directors were based on the following schedule:
+During the fiscal year ended December 31, 2017, annual retainers for our non-employee directors were based on the following schedule:

-Annual Base Board Annual Audit Committee Annual Lead of Directors Retainer Chair Retainer Director Retainer \$50,000 \$5,000 \$10,000
+Annual Base Board of Directors Retainer Annual Audit Committee Chair Retainer Annual Lead Director Retainer \$50,000 \$5,000 \$10,000

-Each independent director receives the annual base retainer for his or her services in cash in quarterly installments in conjunction with quarterly meetings of the Board.
-Each independent director may elect to receive up to 100% of his or her annual retainers in fully vested shares of our common stock.
-In addition to the annual retainers, on the date of each annual meeting of stockholders, each independent director is expected to receive an annual equity award of restricted shares with an aggregate value of \$25,000, which will vest on the date of the first annual meeting of stockholders after the date of grant, subject to the director's continued service on the Board on such date.
-All awards of restricted stock granted to each independent director will vest in full upon a change in control (as defined in the 2013 Equity Incentive Plan).
-We also reimburse each of our directors for his or her travel expenses incurred in connection with his or her attendance at full Board and committee meetings, attendance at annual or special meetings of our stockholders, and site visits to our properties.
+Each non-employee director receives the annual base retainer for his or her services in cash in quarterly installments in conjunction with quarterly meetings of the Board.
+Each non-employee director may elect to receive up to 100% of his or her annual retainers in fully vested shares of our common stock.
+In addition to the annual retainers, on the date of each annual meeting of stockholders, each non-employee director is expected to receive an annual equity award of restricted shares with an aggregate value of \$25,000, which will vest on the date of the first annual meeting of stockholders after the date of grant, subject to the director's continued service on the Board on such date.
+All awards of restricted stock granted to each non-employee director will vest in full upon a change in control (as defined in the Armada Hoffler Properties, Inc. Amended and Restated 2013 Equity Incentive Plan (the "Equity Incentive Plan")).
+We also reimburse each of our directors for his or her travel expenses incurred in connection with his or her attendance at full Board and committee meetings, attendance at annual or special meetings of our stockholders and site visits to our properties.